Find Grad Schools

 48 Yearly Graduations

 Texas A&M University - College Station is the 20th most popular school in the nation for students seeking a master's degree in biomedical sciences.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
 During the most recent year for which we have data, 48 people received their master's degree in biomedical sciences from Texas A&M College Station.
-Of these students, 69% were women and 48% were members of underrepresented racial-ethnic groups.
+About 67% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to biomedical sciences that offer master’s degrees.